databricks/terraform-databricks-mlops-aws-project/README.md

 **_NOTE:_**
 1. This module is in preview so it is still experimental and subject to change.
 Feedback is welcome!
 2. The [Databricks providers](https://registry.terraform.io/providers/databricks/databricks/latest/docs) that are passed into the module must be configured with workspace admin permissions.
-3. The module assumes that the AWS Infrastructure Module has already been applied, namely that service principal groups with token usage permissions have been created with the default name `"mlops-service-principals"` or by specifying the `service_principal_group_name` field.
+3. The module assumes that the [MLOps AWS Infrastructure Module](https://registry.terraform.io/modules/databricks/mlops-aws-infrastructure/databricks/latest) has already been applied, namely that service principal groups with token usage permissions have been created with the default name `"mlops-service-principals"` or by specifying the `service_principal_group_name` field.
 4. The service principal tokens are created with a default expiration of 100 days (8640000 seconds), and the module will need to be re-applied after this time to refresh the tokens.

 ## Usage